Free Ohio State Records Search: Divorce, Warrants, Arrests

 Who Can View Ohio Criminal Records?

-How to Check if Someone Has a Criminal History in Ohio
+How To Check if Someone Has a Criminal History in OH

 Since the Ohio BCI grants limited access to others’ criminal history checks, the only people who can use their services to check someone else’s background are prospective employers.